wenkokke/talondoc/example/docs/index.md

 :::{talon:capture} user.any_alphanumeric_key
 :::

-In the current release of TalonDoc, capture documentation is restricted to names, rules, and descriptions.
+Capture documentation is restricted to names, rules, and descriptions.

 ## Tags